A Few Things From Japan – Rediscovering Traditions (1969-2000)

-During the Seventies, however, artists are rediscovering Japanese music traditions.
-By blending aspects of those with their own preferences, something truly new evolves.
+In the 1970s, however, artists rediscovered Japanese musical traditions.
+By combining aspects of these traditions with their own preferences, something truly new emerged.

 46-minute mix with works by Akio Suzuki, Haruomi Hosono, Jun Togawa Unit, Toshi Ichiyanagi and others.